uwadonat/ruby-javascript-challenges-solutions/README.md

 This is an open source project.
 I will be pushing in this file one challenges solved in Ruby and Javascript. my target will be at least one challenge per day.
 I hope this will be a good contribution for other developers.

+## Getting Started

+To get a local copy up and running follow these simple steps inside the root folder.

+## Usage

+- for ruby program run `ruby` + name of programm(example: `ruby two-numer.rb)

 ## Authors

 👤 **Donat UWAMAHORO**